Panas18/Mnist-Handwritten/README.md

 # Mnist-handwriting
-Recogoinzing handwritting number from MNIST dataset with using Pytorch and without pytorch
+Recogoinzing hand-written number from MNIST dataset using Neural Network

 Numpy only implementation is from: http://neuralnetworksanddeeplearning.com/